 Your New Zealand marriage licence costs $150 to be married by an NZ registered celebrant in a ceremony location of your choice.
-Payment can be made when making your “statutory declaration” at either the local NZ Registry Office or at the NZ Embassy in your home country.
-See “How to Get Your NZ Marriage Licence in 5 Simple Steps” for more details.
+Payment can be made when applying for your marriage licence online.
+See “How to Get Your NZ Marriage Licence in 3 Simple Steps” for more details.
 Celebrants also charge a fee for their services.

 12. HOW DO I GET A COPY OF OUR MARRIAGE CERTIFICATE?